schwarztrinker/trkbox/README.md

-# Trkbox, a tracker for your working hours
+# Trkbox, a tracker for your office hours
 Hi, this is trkbox, a lightweight server to track my office hours - i would also like to refresh my knowledge in go.
 So do not expect too much from it ༼ つ ◕_◕ ༽つ

 ## trkctl